calvinmorett/mobinfo/README.md

 ![npclinks](/img/npclinks.png "npclinks")

-Mobinfo is just mob information for p99, webscrapped from the project1999 wiki.
+Mobinfo is just mob information for Everquest, webscrapped from the project1999 wiki.

 Steps: